chopikus/game-of-life/README.md

 ## Limitations
 1. Hashlife is not implemented;
-2. Downsampling is implemented with poor performance (each pixel can be drawn in the same color multiple times);
+2. Downsampling is implemented with poor performance (each pixel can be drawn with the same color multiple times);
 3. Poor overall performance on large patterns (`otcametapixel.rle` for example).